Welcome to Year 4

 Reading books are given out at the start of the school year.

 It is important that parents listen to their child read every night to develop their fluency and comprehension skills.
 The adult must sign, date and comment in their child's Reading Record.
+Please ask your child's teacher if you want support in what questions to ask while reading.

 Reading books must be in school every day so that teachers and teaching assistants can also read with the children.